buildbot/buildbot/master/docs/developer/database.rst

     An instance of this class is available at ``master.db.changes``.

-    .. index:: schedulerid
+    .. index:: objectid

-    Schedulers are identified by a *schedulerid*, which can be determined from the scheduler name and class by :py:meth:`getSchedulerId`.
+    Schedulers are identified by a their objectid - see :py:class:`StateConnectorComponent`.

-    .. py:method:: classifyChanges(schedulerid, classifications)
+    .. py:method:: classifyChanges(objectid, classifications)

-        :param schedulerid: scheduler classifying the changes
+        :param objectid: scheduler classifying the changes
         :param classifications: mapping of changeid to boolean, where the boolean is true if the change is important, and false if it is unimportant
         :type classifications: dictionary